ans-cloud/azure_service_catalogue/redis/readme.md

 </a>

-This template will create a redis cache
+This template will create a redis cache with diagnostic settings enabled and a storage account.